sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

 To import these data, select the menu item <font color=brown>File → Import data → from ASCII/float file or Matlab array</font>.
-At the Data file/array click on option Matlab variable from the list and set the name to eegdata.
+Click on option Matlab variable from the list and set the name to *eegdata*.
 Set the sampling frequency to 256 Hz, press *OK*.
 Other dataset parameters will be automatically adjusted.